BrittniKarat/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [x ] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x ] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+-Node.js was created to be able to use js in both  writing client and server code.
+-Express is a specific node module that's a framework of node that helps manage servers and routes.

 1. Understand and explain the use of Middleware.

 1. The basic principles of the REST architectural style.

 1. Understand and explain the use of Express Routers.

 1. Describe tooling used to manually test the correctness of an API.
+There are plenty.
+Some main tools are Postman, HTTPie, Thunder Client, and even Chrome.
+They allow you to check status codes, content, response headers/methods/bodys/etc, and more in one place to make testing and debugging easier